 “Yeah.”
 Cuddles said.
 “I owe you.”

 Dingo didn’t respond.
-He knew all too well that no matter how many times he’d saved Cuddles’ ass when they were doing wet work together, (and, to be fair, the roles were reversed a time or two, as well) he was never going to make up for the fact that all of those great times they had together saving the world one job after the next went away because he killed magic.
+He knew all too well that no matter how many times he’d saved Cuddles’ ass when they were doing wet work together, (and, to be fair, the roles were reversed a time or two, as well) he was never going to make up for what he’d done.
+All of those great times they had together saving the world one job after the next went away because he, Dingo Roy – famed sorcerer mercenary – killed magic.
 It was his fault Cuddles lost his career as a spec-ops combat troop.
-And he could never make that up.
+Mert too.
+And, though he really couldn’t let himself give much of a fuck about this part, the rest of the wizard corps who watched over the rest of the world.
+He did it.
+He was careless.
+He didn’t notice the witch, and now he was the most hated ex-wizard on the planet.

 Bruce Dickinson’s low operatic voice started in.
 “I’m waiting, in my cold cell, when the bell begins to chime…” Dingo hit the gas and they drove off toward the morgue.